Spectral transformation associated with a perturbed $R_I$ type recurrence relation: co-polynomials of type and Spectral Transformation

-Perturbing the coefficients $c_n$ and $\lambda_n$ at any fixed level $k$ according to Favard theorem \cite[Theorem 2.1]{Esmail masson JAT 1995} generates new family of $R_I$ polynomials.
-A single modification of $c_n$ at the level $k$, called generalised co-recursive, modification of $\lambda_n$ at the level $k$, called generalised co-dilated and modification of both $c_n$ and $\lambda_n$ at the same level $k$, called generalised co-modified, are considered.
+Perturbing the coefficients $c_n$ and $\lambda_n$ at $n=k$ according to Favard theorem \cite[Theorem 2.1]{Esmail masson JAT 1995} generates a new family of $R_I$ polynomials.
+A more general situation in the finite case can be any change at any level.
+The recurrence relation of $R_I$ type for generalised co-modified polynomials are given by